 “Italicized red writing” provides instructions and guidance on how to complete this template; it should be removed from the final documents.

-This template is provided for use when it is required to have a separate HIPAA Authorization that is not combined with an Consent form.
-The SH IRB will advise if a separate form is required.
+This template is provided for use when it is required to have a separate HIPAA Authorization that is not combined with a Consent form.
+The IRB will advise if a separate form is required.

 “Black writing” is required language to be included in final documents.